blinebau/INF141_Assignment3/README.md

 1. Indexing (Indexer package)
 2. Searching (Search package)

 The two components occur as separate executions for the program.
-Indexing is peformed separately beforehand because the collection being used is a static.
+Indexing is peformed separately beforehand because the collection being used is static.
 After indexing is completed a separate Spring Boot application (web interface) is ran for the actual search functionality.

 ## Indexing